 Let’s go through the full process with a step-by-step guide:

 Stack up all the URLs of Your Website

-Once you get all the necessary information about your keywords, it will be easier to analyze on what you should focus on improving your search rankings.
+Once you get all the necessary information on your keywords, it will be easier to analyze what you should focus on to improve your search rankings.

 Did you perform keyword research before writing your content earlier?

 If you did, then you should have identified the main keywords for each page and blog post you’ve published.

 If you haven’t, decide what keywords are suitable for the pages you’ve published.
 Although most of the time, you will end up targeting generic keywords with huge search volume and high competition, try to incorporate long-tail keywords that are relevant to your pages.